 Since then, this festival didn’t take place for several occasions because of the lack of investment and support.
 However, it is still one of the most emblematic Portuguese summer festivals.

-Next, we’ll show you some of the best music festivals in Portugal, from north to south.
+Next, I’ll show you some of the best music festivals in Portugal, from north to south.

 First, I suggest that you watch this video to discover everything that you’ll find at this festival: